Umm el-Marra: Archaeology

 the University of Amsterdam worked at Umm el-Marra.

 A rare intact, unlooted tomb, ca. 2300 BCE, uncovered by Dr. Schwartz's team in 2000 at the site, made science press headlines, for it contained five richly-adorned adults and three babies, some of whom were ornamented head-to-toe in gold and silver.

 It may be the oldest intact possibly royal tomb yet to be found in Syria.
 Dr. Schwartz noted of peculiar aspects in the burial that they 'may hint at ritual characteristics, rather than a tomb simply reserved for royalty or elite individuals.'
 The interment, which was above ground in ancient times, included three layers of skeletons in wooden coffins lined with textiles.
 The top layer includes traces of two coffins, each containing a young woman in her twenties and a baby.
 The women were the most richly ornamented of all the occupants of the tomb, with jewelry of silver, gold and lapis lazuli.
 Also of interest on this level was an accompanying lump of iron, possibly from a meteorite.
 Geochemical analysis of the iron, based on the ratio of iron to nickel and cobalt, confirms that the iron was meteoritic in origin.
 One of the babies appeared to be wearing a bronze torque, or collar.

 In the layer below were coffins of two adult males and the remains of a baby at some distance from both men, close to the entrance of the tomb.
 This differs from the placement of the babies in the upper layer, where they were placed next to the women's bodies.
 Crowning the older man was a silver diadem decorated with a disk bearing a rosette motif, while the man opposite had a bronze dagger.
 The third and lowest layer held an adult male with a silver cup and silver pins.

 All the individuals were accompanied by scores of ceramic vessels, some of which contained animal bones that may have been part of funerary animal offerings.
 Outside the tomb to the south, against the tomb wall, was a jar containing the remains of a baby, a spouted jar, and two skulls, horselike but apparently belonging neither to horses or donkeys.
 These equids were subsequently identified as kunga, a hybrid of domestic donkey and wild ass.

-Incisions on four clay cylinders have been hypothesized to be Early Alphabetic Semitic writing, which would make them the oldest such examples.
+Incisions on four clay cylinders dated to c.
+2400 BC have been hypothesized to be Early Alphabetic Semitic writing, which would make them the oldest such examples.

-The ceramics in the tomb date to around 2300 B.C., the latter part of Egypt's pyramid age.

 Modern village

-As of 2004, Umm el-Marra has 1,878 population.
+In 2004, Umm el-Marra had a population of 1,878.